up-csi/rfc-modules/src/rfc/rfc-00.typ

 + To designate *RFC numbers*
 + To accept or reject RFC drafts, elevating them to the status of #adopted-status

+With this, the Director is expected to hold the following responsibilities with regard to RFCs:
++ To ensure that members of the committee are aware of and adhere to the provisions of each adopted RFC
++ To ensure that RFCs continue to be written and published by the committee for the benefit of its members and its readers
++ To ensure that all RFCs adhere to the writing standards outlined within this document

 == The Engineering Committee Member

 = Style Guide